acentswap/docs2-wiki/products/pancakeswap-exchange/README.md

 ### Yield Farming

 Yield farming lets users that are providing liquidity earn ADE rewards by locking their LP tokens into a smart contract.
 The incentive is to balance out the risk of [impermanent loss](https://academy.binance.com/en/articles/impermanent-loss-explained) that comes along with locking in your liquidity.

-### Initial Farm Offerings (IFOs)

-An Initial Farm Offering is an event that lets users buy into a limited-time offer to purchase new tokens.
-The IFO price is usually very generous.